Self Massage: When a Massage

 Using a stick is fairly easy and effective for self massage.
 It needs to be long enough to hold in both hands, while straddling a body part.
 Watch this video of stick self massage:

 Try to cover the whole area of the muscle group you are working on.
 You know where you hurt, but remember that the pain or discomfort might be caused in another area near where you are feeling the discomfort.
 Explore around the area to try to find where else the problem might be coming from.
+Use self massage to find areas you didn't even know needed to be massaged.
+You will probably find it addicting!

 Please subscribe to or our "What's New" newsletter or to an RSS feed (see left column) to be alerted whenever new information is added to the site.